MultiCraft/repixture/mods/rp_mobs/API.md

 #### `rp_mobs.set_animation(mob, animation_name, animation_speed)`

 Set the animation for the given mob.
 The animation name is set in the mob definition in `_animations`.
-The name *must* exist in this table
+The name *must* exist in this table.

 * `mob`: Mob object
 * `animation_name`: Name of the animation to play, as specified in mob definition